Anticipatory Technology with Fractal Logical Entailments

 framework with digital music inputs.

-This prototype is far simpler than a full bead game with linguistic
+This prototype is far simpler than a full Herman

 processors.
 The branding language